Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Experiments

-We tested DELTA using the 2D-MOT-2015 multiple-object-tracking (MOT) benchmark \cite{leal2015motchallenge}.
-This dataset provides a number of video sequences along with bounding-box detections of the objects their frames as generated by the object detector \cite{dollar2014fast}.
-This challenging benchmark includes videos where the camera is static and dynamic, videos where objects are often occluded, and generally imperfect bounding box detections which include partial detections of objects (i.e., only a leg of a person) or of background.
+We tested DELTA using the 2D-MOT-2015 multiple-object-tracking (MOT) \cite{leal2015motchallenge} and the MOT-16 \cite{milan2016mot16} benchmarks.
+These datasets provide a number of video sequences along with bounding-box detections of the objects their frames as generated by the object detector \cite{dollar2014fast}.
+These challenging benchmarks include videos where the camera is static and dynamic, videos where objects are often occluded, and generally imperfect bounding box detections that include partial detections of objects (i.e., only a leg of a person) or of background.
+Our results from these diverse videos shed light on the ability of our self-supervised method to improve tracking performance in different settings.

 We quantify the performance in the tracking task, as it is formulated in Section \ref{sec_tracking}, using the widely accepted CLEAR-MOT metrics \cite{bernardin2008evaluating}.
 There, the multiple object tracking accuracy (MOTA $\uparrow$) metric quantifies tracking performance comprehensively with the relationship